sim642/whatpulse/README.md

+# whatpulse

+*WhatPulse reverse engineered*

+This project consists of three parts:

+1. Reverse engineering **WhatPulse Client API** protocol.

+   The reverse engineering has been done using [mitmproxy](https://mitmproxy.org/).
+The captures can be found in [caps](caps) directory.
+All results have been thoroughly documented in [API.md](API.md).

+2. Implementing the protocol as a **Python library**.

+   The implementation of the protocol in Python 3 can be found in [whatpulse](whatpulse) directory.

+3. Making a **replacement client** for WhatPulse using the library.

+   The replacement client is called "whatpulsed".
+An additional tool "upload_computerinfo" comes with it.
+Both are described below in more detail.

 # whatpulsed

 This program is a replacement for WhatPulse client: it counts keys, clicks; measures download, upload, uptime and pulses that information manually or automatically.
 The idea is to provide pulsing features similar to the official client in a lightweight form, without the GUI and fancy visual statistics.
 Since whatpulsed is coded in Python 3 it can be run on platforms unsupported by the official client, e.g. headless systems and other architectures (e.g. ARM on Raspberry Pi).